MaurycyLiebner/eZeus/README.md

 Only windows binaries are provided.
 If you want to play on Linux you have to build eZeus yourself.

-First download eZeus.zip and extract it in original game's directory (e.g. (...)/Zeus and Poseidon/eZeus).
+First download eZeus-0.8.0.zip and extract it in original game's directory (e.g. (...)/Zeus and Poseidon/eZeus).
 Install VC_redist.x64.exe from eZeus directory.
 Use engconverter-0.5.exe to convert original game's Zeus_Text.eng file to Zeus_Text.xml and put it in eZeus directory.
-Now download eTextureExtractor.zip.
-Run eTexture.exe and use it to extract texture files and put resulting ((...)/eTextureExtractor/Textures) directory in eZeus directory.
+You can run the game using eZeus.exe from eZeus/Bin directory.

 ## How To Build on Linux